tristanstoeber/hpc_act_corr/README.md

-# The influence of Salient Experiences on hippocampal neural assemblies
+# The Influence of Salient Experiences on Hippocampal Neural Assemblies

 ## Functions
 1. **Process** Loading the dataset